hellowac/mapnik-wiki-zh-cn/XMLConfigReference.md

  * Element type: Collection of Rules
  * Attributes
   * *name*: Name for this Style object.
 Needs to be unique per configuration file.
 A Style is referenced by a Layer through the corresponding StyleName parameter.
 If a name is ommited, what will happen?
+  * *opacity*: Style level opacity: 1 is fully opaque while zero is fully transparent and .5 would be 50% transparent.
+See [#314](https://github.com/mapnik/mapnik/issues/314)

  * Children:
   * *[#Rule Rule]*